Summer’s Bounty, Year-Round

 One of the easiest ways to grow food indoors is to sprout seeds and beans on your kitchen counter.
-For most of us, the kitchen is the warmest room in the house, and since sprouts thrive best in a warm environment, this is probably the best route to take as a first step to growing edible plants inside your home.
+For most of us, the kitchen is the warmest room in the house, and since sprouts thrive best in a warm environment, this is probably the only for you best route to take as a first step to growing edible plants inside your home.

 Your first step can be to decide what kind of sprouting you’d like to do, and for what purpose.
 Do you want additional protein?
 Best to sprout beans like mung or adzuki.
 You’d like to add some extra green crunch to salads and sandwiches?
 Go for alfalfa, radish, cress, sunflower, or broccoli.

 A quick web search can lead you to sprouting seed suppliers in your area, and the items you’ll need are available everywhere.
 (You don’t need to get yourself any kind of fancy equipment: you just need some glass jars, netting, rubber bands, and water.)
 Mumm’s Sprouting Seeds website, which has comprehensive How-To guides to growing sprouts and micro-greens, is a great resource and has fun instructional videos posted on it to help you get started.